 Trauma and addiction often go hand in hand.
 In trauma-focused therapy, you and your therapist explore the extent to which trauma has been a factor in your substance abuse problems.
 Your individualized treatment plan can then address that trauma, not allowing it to threaten your long-term recovery and ensuring that it will not cause relapse.

-Motivational interviewing is a kind of cognitive-behavioral addiction therapy that helps you to identify the steps you need to take in order to make long-term positive change.
-Motivational interviewing involves a dialogue between you and your therapist that focuses on your honest responses to a set of questions.
+Motivational interviewing is a kind of dialectical behavioral addiction therapy that helps you to identify the steps you need to take in order to make long-term positive change.
+This type of therapy involves a dialogue between you and your therapist that focuses on your honest responses to a set of questions.
 As the two of you analyze those responses, you will identify strengths that you can build on and find new ways of motivating yourself to get well.

 Addiction is always isolating.
 And as a result, it often puts a strain on family relationships.
-In family therapy, you and your family work towards mending broken relationships, developing healthy habits and boundaries, and building strategies making your family unit as strong as it can be while you recover.
+In family therapy, you and your family work towards mending broken relationships, developing healthy habits and boundaries, and building strategies to make your family unit as strong as it can be while you recover.

 Medication-Assisted Treatment (MAT)